A Mighty Girl's top picks of the best new books for children and teens about incredible women from around the world.

 Marie Tharp loved science, but in the mid-20th century when she joined the lab at Cambridge University in New York, she wasn't allowed to go on research boats: everyone knew that women at sea were bad luck.
 Instead, Tharp dove into the information that her colleagues brought back and started drawing a map of the ocean floor.
 Slowly, her map grew, revealing something even bigger than the Atlantic: a ridge, right down the middle of the ocean!
 That ridge not only changed what people thought about the ocean floor, but it also proved the new theory of plate tectonics, changing our understanding of how the planet changes over time.
 This exuberant picture book biography by the author of Shark Lady is a tribute to perseverance and the power of thinking differently!

 It's 1937, and contralto Marian Anderson is about to give another performance to an admiring crowd in New Jersey.
 This time, there's an odd-looking man near the front, with eccentric clothes and wild white hair.
-When her performance is over, Marian just wants to rest — but the venue's staff rudely tell her that the local hotels are for whites only, and the people who cheered for her moments ago ignore her.
+When her performance is over, Marian just wants to rest — but the venue's staff rudely tell her that the local hotels are for Whites only, and the people who cheered for her moments ago ignore her.
 Then the man with the white hair approaches: Albert Einstein!
 He invites her to stay at his house, and shares with her his own stories of experiencing prejudice as a Jew in Germany.
 Before long, the two have become friends, finding common ground in their love of music and their determination to pursue their passions.
 With vibrant illustrations, this picture book tells a story of a little-known friendship that highlights how small acts of kindness fight injustice.

 Before she was First Lady Lady Bird Johnson, Claudia Alta Taylor was a lonely, shy girl.
 But she loved nature, leading to her nickname, Lady Bird.
 She overcame her shyness to run a company — at a time when few women did — and she took charge of her family's finances, too.
 And when her husband, Lyndon Baines Johnson, became president, she decided to use her new position as First Lady for something special: preserving America's natural beauty.
 She encouraged policies that kept roadways and waterways beautiful — and in the process, made people proud of where they lived.
 This vibrant picture book biography of Johnson will inspire young environmentalists to find their own ways to care for their world!

 Imagine being told that you would never be able to achieve your dreams — and doing it anyway!
 The third book in the best-selling She Persisted series celebrates women athletes who have dared to defy stereotype, prove their mettle, and take home gold.
 Featuring athletes past and present, including Gertrude Ederle, Wilma Rudolph, Mia Hamm (and her 1996 Olympic soccer teammates), Ibtihaj Muhammad, and many more, this book is a tribute to the girls and women who have excelled in sports and paved the way for millions of girls to come after them.
+For the littlest readers, this book is also available in a board book edition with simplified text.

 When Mary Anning was a girl, she joined her father hunting for fossils near her home in England — a way for the family to make a little extra money.
 The sharp-eyed girl discovered something even more exciting: dinosaur bones!
 Anning's discoveries rocked the world, because they proved that life was far older than people thought — and that some creatures had gone extinct.
 But because people believed women couldn't be scientists, she rarely got credit for what she found.
 Today, though, we recognize her influence on our understanding of the world!
 This vibrant picture book telling of Anning's life includes fascinating back matter about Anning, plus lots of fossil facts!